skjolber/json-log-filter/README.md

  * Truncate large text values
  * Mask (anonymize) scalar values like String, Number, Boolean and so on.
  * Remove (prune) whole subtrees
+ * Skip or speed up filtering for remainder of document after a number of anonymize and/or prune hits

 Bugs, feature suggestions and help requests can be filed with the [issue-tracker].

 ## License